varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 }
 ```

-Oh, and before I forget it: Your http server needs to be accessible from the internet.
+Oh, and before I forget: Your http server needs to be accessible from the internet.
 If you're running it locally, you might want to use a tool like [ngrok](https://ngrok.com/) to make this possible.

 ### Subscribing to a topic
 Using the [AWS-SDK for NodeJS](https://aws.amazon.com/sdk-for-node-js/), subscribing to a topic is as easy as